MetPX/sarracenia/doc/sr3.1.rst

 - **source_from_exchange  <boolean> (default: False)**

 Upon reception, the program will set these values in the parent class (here cluster is the value of option **cluster** taken from default.conf):

-self.msg.headers['source']       = <brokerUser>
+msg['source']       = <brokerUser>
-self.msg.headers['from_cluster'] = cluster
+msg['from_cluster'] = cluster

 overriding any values present in the message.
 This setting should always be used when ingesting data from a user exchange.